 |Tuesday 10 October 2023||Approved Case Manager (Lifetime Care) virtual forum||

 |Thursday 19 October 2023||CANS Workshop Part 5||Online

 This is a 5-part series.
 Please complete parts 1 to 4 before the webinar.

 Additional workshops may be available.
 Please log in to Lifetime Learning to see the most up-to-date training options available.

 Please register your interest in Lifetime Learning and we’ll notify you once the dates for these sessions have been confirmed to secure your place.

 Emotional Wellbeing Toolkit

 The Emotional Wellbeing Toolkit is now run as an online 4-part course on the Agency for Clinical Innovation (ACI) website.
-There is an optional live webinar that clinicians working in spinal cord injury can attend that is run a few times each year.

 Deakin University and South Eastern Sydney Local Health District have partnered together to create a suite of tools to support improving communication between clinicians and the people they work with.